Back

 Expats living and working in Dubai can access public healthcare, but they must first pay for a health card.
 Some services may carry an additional fee.
 Dubai nationals are able to access public healthcare for free, or sometimes at a vastly reduced cost.

 Legislation in the last decade stipulates that companies must provide healthcare insurance for their employees, both expats and nationals.
 The insurance provided grants discounted healthcare at public facilities, though be aware that the levels of care covered by many employer-provided policies is meagre at best.
 Many will omit services that many consider essential – such as dental care or cover for family members.
+With that in mind, dental cover for expats may be worth considering as could be international health insurance for families.

 If you are lucky enough to be offered such a policy, therefore, be certain to check the fine print so that you understand fully what is and is not covered by your policy.
 Also, you may need to keep a healthy balance in your bank account in order to cover dental work if and when required; remember that the UAE is a “no debt” country so relying on credit cards is generally not the best option.